 Nearly half of project farmers reduced their chemical fertilizer use, compared with 22 percent of farmers not in the program — equating to nearly 26.5 tons less.
 Meanwhile, 33 percent of farmers who previously had never applied “alternate wet and dry” irrigation used the method following the program, compared to only 12 percent of farmers not in the program.
 Around two million farmers are applying at least one technique, according to the VNFU.

-Sign up for the Reasons to be Cheerful newsletter.Hai Hau Le Thi, who has been farming rice for more than 30 years in the Nghia Hung area, is one of those success stories, having completely stopped burning crop residue and using chemical fertilizer on his land.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Hai Hau Le Thi, who has been farming rice for more than 30 years in the Nghia Hung area, is one of those success stories, having completely stopped burning crop residue and using chemical fertilizer on his land.
 Now, he converts his rice straw and stubble into organic fertilizer to nourish his crop.
 And rather than flood his fields, he now uses the AWD method, which he says actually helps the plants’ roots penetrate deeply into the ground and absorb organic matter from deep within the soil.

 “These changes have helped our family gain high yields with better rice quality, while reducing input costs by saving on seeds, water and pesticides,” says Le Thi.